kelvin-olaiya/docker-notes/docker.md

 docker rm festive_williams
 ```

 The is a way to remove all containers at once by using command substitution.
-The **ps* with the `-q` options will list only the container's *ids*.
+The **ps* with the `-q` (short for `--quiet`) options will list only the container's *ids*.
 Therefor running `docker ps -aq` will list all containers ids.
 The overall command is:

 ```bash
 docker rm $(docker ps -aq)